02 Mar Overhead Crane Safety – The Operator’s Responsibility

 Many of our client companies rely on their overhead cranes to lift and transport materials every day.
 They quickly come to see their lifting system as an integral part of their process that speeds up production.
 When installed and used properly, with training, servicing, and inspections in place, these systems make operations easier and safer as well.

 However; despite best efforts, accidents can happen and an analysis of overhead crane accidents reveal three common safety hazards that every company that operates overhead lifting equipment should be aware of to keep workers safe.
 The three most common hazards that you should be on the look out for including electrical hazards, overloading, and material slippage.
 We look at each hazard in detail below with ways to avoid them and prevent them.
 One common element of all crane hazards is operator qualifications.
-It is the responsibility of the owner and job supervisor to ensure only qualified people operate lifting equipment – click here to read about our partnership program with Safety Services Manitoba to provide training to your crane operators.
+It is the responsibility of the owner and job supervisor to ensure only qualified people operate lifting equipment.

 “In Manitoba, the manufacturing industry had 5,250 time loss injuries in 2015, with heavy metal manufacturing accounting for 1,673 of those injuries.”